🇮🇪

 Very Common

-Vegetable soup, a fixture on every Irish pub menu, is frequently made with chicken stock or ham hock liquor rather than a vegetable base.
-Traditional Irish pub kitchens batch-cook soups using whatever stock provides depth — poultry or pork is the default.
+Vegetable soup, a fixture on every Irish pub menu, is very often made with chicken stock or ham stock rather than a vegetable base at traditional venues.
+Pub kitchens batch-cook soups using stock for depth, and poultry or pork is the default at non-specialist venues.
 Seafood chowder on the same menu is cream-based and fish-heavy.
-Neither is reliably vegan.
-Always ask what base the soup of the day is made with before ordering anything from the soup section.
+Never assume either is plant-based: always ask what base the soup is made with before ordering.

 White Pudding at the Full Irish Breakfast